4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Nine Arches Bridge

-The iconic Nine Arches bridge is a favourite Instagram spot amongst tourists.
+The iconic Nine Arches Bridge is a favourite Instagram spot amongst tourists.

 Nine Arches bridge location